awsdocs/aws-encryption-sdk-docs/doc_source/introduction.md

 By default, the AWS Encryption SDK generates a unique data key for each data object that it encrypts\.
 This follows the cryptography best practice of using unique data keys for each encryption operation\.
 The AWS Encryption SDK encrypts your data using a secure, authenticated, symmetric key algorithm\.
 For more information, see [Supported algorithm suites in the AWS Encryption SDK](supported-algorithms.md)\.

-**A framework for protecting data keys with master keys**
+**A framework for protecting data keys with wrapping keys**
-The AWS Encryption SDK protects the data keys that encrypt your data by encrypting them under one or more master keys\.
-By providing a framework to encrypt data keys with more than one master key, the AWS Encryption SDK helps make your encrypted data portable\.
+The AWS Encryption SDK protects the data keys that encrypt your data by encrypting them under one or more wrapping keys\.
+By providing a framework to encrypt data keys with more than one wrapping key, the AWS Encryption SDK helps make your encrypted data portable\.
-For example, you can encrypt data under multiple AWS KMS keys, each in a different AWS Region\.
-Then you can copy the encrypted data to any of the regions and use the AWS KMS key in that region to decrypt it\.
-You can also encrypt data under an AWS KMS key in AWS KMS and a master key in an on\-premises HSM, enabling you to later decrypt the data even if one of the options is unavailable\.
+For example, encrypt data under an AWS KMS key in AWS KMS and a key from your on\-premises HSM\.
+You can use either of the wrapping keys to decrypt the data, in case one is unavailable or the caller doesn't have permission to use both keys\.

 **A formatted message that stores encrypted data keys with the encrypted data**
 The AWS Encryption SDK stores the encrypted data and encrypted data key together in an [encrypted message](concepts.md#message) that uses a defined data format\.
 This means you don't need to keep track of or protect the data keys that encrypt your data because the AWS Encryption SDK does it for you\.